-(86) "Nontidal wetlands" means:
+(78) "Nontidal wetlands" means:

-(a) An area that is inundated or saturated by surface water or ground water at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions, commonly known as hydrophytic vegetation;

-(b) Is determined according to the Federal Manual;

-(c) Does not include tidal wetlands regulated under Title 16 of the Environment Article of the Annotated Code of Maryland.
+- (a) An area that is inundated or saturated by surface water or ground water at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions, commonly known as hydrophytic vegetation; - (b) Is determined according to the Federal Manual; - (c) Does not include tidal wetlands regulated under Title 16 of the Environment Article of the Annotated Code of Maryland.

-(87) Nonwater-dependent project.
+(79) Nonwater-dependent project.

-- (a) "Nonwater-dependent project" means a temporary or permanent structure that, by reason of its intrinsic nature, use, or operation, does not require location in, on, or over State or private wetlands. - (b) "Nonwater-dependent project" includes: - (i) A dwelling unit on a pier; - (ii) A restaurant, a shop, an office, or any other commercial building or use on a pier; - (iii) A temporary or permanent roof or covering on a pier; - (iv) A pier used to support a nonwater-dependent use; and - (v) A small-scale renewable energy system on a pier, including: - A. A solar energy system and its photovoltaic cells, solar panels, or other necessary equipment; - B. A geothermal energy system and its geothermal heat exchanger or other necessary equipment; and - C. A wind energy system and its wind turbine, tower, base, or other necessary equipment. - (c) "Non-water dependent project" does not include: - (i) A fuel pump or other fuel-dispensing equipment on a pier; - (ii) A sanitary sewage pump or other wastewater removal equipment on a pier; or - (iii) An office on a pier for managing marina operations, including monitoring vessel traffic, registering vessels, providing docking services, and housing electrical or emergency equipment related to marina operations. - (iv) A water-dependent facility or activity covered under Part 19 of this ordinance.

-(88) "Offsets" means structures or actions that compensate for undesirable impacts.
+- (a) "Nonwater-dependent project" means a temporary or permanent structure that, by reason of its intrinsic nature, use, or operation, does not require location in, on, or over State or private wetlands. - (b) "Nonwater-dependent project" includes: - (i) A dwelling unit on a pier; - (ii) A restaurant, a shop, an office, or any other commercial building or use on a pier; - (iii) A temporary or permanent roof or covering on a pier; - (iv) A pier used to support a nonwater-dependent use; and - (v) A small-scale renewable energy system on a pier, including: - A. A solar energy system and its photovoltaic cells, solar panels, or other necessary equipment; - B. A geothermal energy system and its geothermal heat exchanger or other necessary equipment; and - C. A wind energy system and its wind turbine, tower, base, or other necessary equipment. - (c) "Non-water dependent project" does not include: - (i) A fuel pump or other fuel-dispensing equipment on a pier; - (ii) A sanitary sewage pump or other wastewater removal equipment on a pier; or - (iii) An office on a pier for managing marina operations, including monitoring vessel traffic, registering vessels, providing docking services, and housing electrical or emergency equipment related to marina operations. - (iv) A water-dependent facility or activity covered under Part 19 of this ordinance. - (80) "Offsets" means structures or actions that compensate for undesirable impacts. - (81) "Open space" means land and water areas retained in an essentially undeveloped state.